 In our summer-dry climate, the most challenging time of the year for this transition is late summer, as the soils dry out for good and most of our Mediterranean climate plants end their growing season.
 Summer is the dormant time in our climate, just as winter is the dormant time in climates with frosty winters.
 When the garden is dormant, good design shows more than ever.
 A garden with “good bones” will have some structure and focal points that stay put even when the garden stops growing for the year.
 A good design also chooses and features a few plants that bloom or look particularly beautiful during the off-season.

 Permanent structure and focal points can be provided with plants that have dramatic structure or foliage color.
-Phormiums and aloes with their spiky shapes are useful for grounding a design, and plants with dramatic foliage colors like red (Loropetalums and Euphorbias) or silver (Artemesias and lavenders) do not cycle out of attention like flowering plants.
+Phormium and aloes with their spiky shapes are useful for grounding a design, and plants with dramatic foliage colors like red (Loropetalum and Euphorbia) or silver (Artemesia and lavenders) do not cycle out of attention like flowering plants.
 But what is a garden without flowers?
 There is a palette of flowering plants that can be relied on to bloom in dry soils in late summer, and many of these are blooming or getting ready to bloom now at GFE.

 At GFE, the border by the sidewalk which runs all the way around the garden features Copper Canyon daisy and Lavatera maritima as foundation plants.
 Both of these large shrubs bloom freely almost year-round and anchor our border.
 These plants are looking good now, and don’t seem to mind the onset of dry soils.
 Our border also features plants that come into their own at this time of year.
 St. Catherine’s Lace is a late summer bloomer from our native plant palette.
 This shrub features neat grey foliage all year round followed by large flat lacy flowers which are budding now and will bloom until the end of warm weather.
 Lion’s tail, or Leonotis leonurus is another shrub which is budding now, and we can expect them to be covered with fuzzy orange blossoms soon, and until Halloween.